arnaudsj/cld/README.md

 ## Disclaimer

-I don't actually know what any of the French or Japanese sentences mean, there shouldn't be anything offensive in there, but my apologies if there is.
+I don't actually know what any of the Japanese sentences mean, there shouldn't be anything offensive in there, but my apologies if there is.